Close-up of the School of Social Work building

 SOC WORK 612 and SOC WORK 650 are often available in the summer.
 Check with an Advisor regarding availability and how summer courses might fit into your schedule.

 Students interested in either the social welfare major or bachelor of social work meet with the social work advisors to discuss degree requirements; career opportunities; complete the major declaration; and confer on student issues and concerns.
 Advisors are an excellent resource for information about campus and community services.
 Students should see an advisor at least once each semester to review academic progress.
-Advising appointments are made through the school's website or by calling 263-3660.
-Social work faculty members are available for advice about course work, research, and the social work profession in general.
+Advising appointments are made through Starfish for current students, or by calling 608-263-3660.
+Social work faculty members are available for advice about coursework, research, and the social work profession in general.

 BSW Ethnic Studies Requirement